Generic name: nitroprusside [ nye-troe-PRUS-ide ]

 Nitroprusside may also be used for purposes other than those listed in this medication guide.

-You should not receive this medication if you are allergic to nitroprusside, or if you have:
+You should not be treated with nitroprusside if you are allergic to it, or if you have:

 hereditary vision loss (Leber's disease);

 a history of blood clot in your brain.

 If possible during an emergency, tell your caregivers if you've ever had:

 blood circulation problems in your arms or legs;

 a head injury, brain tumor, or other cause of increased pressure inside the skull.

 If possible during an emergency, tell your caregivers if you are pregnant or breastfeeding.